 Last Updated on

-- 1 Why Should I Visit the Dentist During My Treatment?
+- 1.1 Why Should I Visit My Dentist During Treatment?

 - 1.2 Is It Really Necessary to Visit My Dentist?

 - 1.3 What Are Signs of a Problem with My Teeth?

 - 1.4 When Should I Visit My Dentist?

 - 1.5 What Happens If I Miss an Appointment?

 - 1.6 Does My Orthodontist Need to Know If I Go to the Dentist?